TAPE-Lab/CyGNAL/README.md

 [![Documentation Status](https://readthedocs.org/projects/cytof-dataanalysis/badge/?version=latest)](https://cytof-dataanalysis.readthedocs.io/en/latest/?badge=latest)
 # **Cy**TOF Si**gn**alling An**al**ysis (*CyGNAL*)

-Repository of the [Cell Communication Lab](http://tape-lab.com/) at UCL's Cancer Institute.
-The Cell Communication Lab studies how oncogenic mutations communicate with stromal and immune cells in the colorectal cancer (CRC) tumour microenvironment (TME).
-By understanding how mutations regulate all cell types within a tumour, we aim to uncover novel approaches to treat cancer.

-In this repo we present *CyGNAL*, a pipeline for analysing mass cytometry data similar to that used in our *Nature Methods* paper: [Cell-type-specific signaling networks in heterocellular organoids](https://www.nature.com/articles/s41592-020-0737-8).
+In this repository we present *CyGNAL*, a pipeline for analysing mass cytometry data similar to that used in our *Nature Methods* paper: [Cell-type-specific signaling networks in heterocellular organoids](https://www.nature.com/articles/s41592-020-0737-8).
 With code in both Python and R, CyGNAL assumes some preliminary and inter-step processing through the platform [Cytobank](https://cytobank.org/) (although the user could in theory use any other solution for this and the gating steps).

-Overview of the current workflow:
+Overview of CyGNAL (dashed blue line) within a standard mass cytometry analysis:
 ![alt text][Overview]

-[Overview]: https://github.com/TAPE-Lab/CyGNAL/blob/master/figs/flowchart_v1.png "Overview of cell identification"
+[Overview]: https://github.com/TAPE-Lab/CyGNAL/blob/master/figs/flowchart_v1.2.png "Overview of CyGNAL"

 ## How to use

 Main steps in code folder.
 Various utilities can be found in code/utils.

+### Input data

 Raw data contains sample dataset files.
 Pipeline can take in both FCS and .txt files (as tab-separated dataframes).

-*NOTE*: The dataset used in this tutorial is a down-sampled version (5,000 cells per time point, EpCAM/Pan-CK gated) of the small intestinal organoid time-course experiment described in Figure 4 of our [paper](https://www.nature.com/articles/s41592-020-0737-8).
+*NOTE*: The toy dataset used in this tutorial is a down-sampled version (5,000 cells per time point, EpCAM/Pan-CK gated) of the small intestinal organoid time-course experiment described in Figure 4 of our [paper](https://www.nature.com/articles/s41592-020-0737-8).
 The full dataset is available through [Cytobank Community](https://community.cytobank.org/cytobank/experiments/81059).
 The users will need to register a free Cytobank Community account to access the project and are encouraged to clone the experiments and explore the data in further details.

 ### A Brief Step-by-Step Tutorial

+Brief tutotorial to run all main steps in CyGNAL with a sequential order.
+All console commands given assume the user is in the tool's root directory (.../CyGNAL/).
 <!-- (Refer to the Nature Protocols paper for more in-depth instructions) -->

 1. **(SETUP):** Clone the repository and ensure you have all necessary software and dependencies.
+    * We strongly encourage using [conda](https://docs.conda.io/en/latest/miniconda.html) to setup an environment from 'conda_env.yml' using `conda create -f conda_env.yml`.

 2. **Pre-process:** Copy all the data files to the 'Raw_Data' folder and run `1-data_preprocess.py`.
 The output files with their antibody panel processed (i.e. measured channels decluttered, empty channels deleted, cell-index assigned) will be saved in the 'Preprocessed_Data' folder, together with a *'panel_markers.csv'* file listing all the markers measured in the given experiment.